-- Providing workers with up to 12 weeks of partial income while they take time for their own serious health conditions, including pregnancy and childbirth recovery; to bond with and care for a newborn or newly adopted child; care for a parent, child, spouse, or domestic partner with a serious health condition; and/or for particular military caregiving and leave purposes.
+- Providing workers with up to 12 weeks of partial income while they take time for their own serious health conditions, including pregnancy and childbirth recovery; to bond with and care for a newborn or newly adopted child; care for a loved one with a serious health condition; recover or seek assistance related to domestic violence, stalking or sexual assault; and/or for particular military caregiving and leave purposes.

-- Enabling workers to earn 66 percent of their monthly wages, up to a capped amount – ensuring that low- and middle-wage workers have a higher share of their wages replaced.
+- Enabling workers to earn between 66 and 85 percent of their monthly wages, up to a capped amount – ensuring that low- and middle-wage workers have a higher share of their wages replaced.

 - Covering workers in all companies, no matter their size.
-Younger, part-time, lowerwage, contingent, and self-employed workers would all be eligible for benefits.
+Younger, part-time, lower-wage, contingent, public employees and self-employed workers would all be eligible for benefits.

 - Responsible funding through small employee and employer payroll contributions of two-tenths of 1 percent each (two cents per $10 in wages), or less than $1.50 per week for a typical worker.